Guthius/XtremeWorlds/README.md

 ### How do I access the editors?

 Log in to the game with the client.
 On the server, type the command /access name 5 to promote yourself to owner.
 Now, go back to the client and tap Insert for each of the editor options.
+By default, the first character created is set to owner.

 ## Quick Start